MakeMHz/project-stellar/documentation/Knowledge Base.md

 ## Known Issues
 ### Video signal lost at the end of Stellar updates on HDMI systems
 Currently the Stellar board resets at the end of a firmware update causing HDMI video to drop.

 **Workaround:** Power-off the system at the end of the update process.
+It's safe to turn the system off when the output says so, or when the signal is lost.

 ## FAQ